pypa/packaging.python.org/source/discussions/install-requires-vs-requirements.rst

 Metadata dependencies
 =====================

-Packages can declare dependencies, i.e., other packages that they need to function.
+Packages can declare dependencies, i.e. other packages that they need to function.
 The standard method to do so is to set the :ref:`dependencies key
 <writing-pyproject-toml-dependencies>` in the ``[project]`` section of a
 ``pyproject.toml`` file -- although other :term:`build backends <build backend>`